possee-org/templates/POSSEE-proposal-template.md

 _How will you know that the completed project with POSSEE has helped solve the stated problem?
 What metrics will you use, and how will you track them?_

+### Knowledge and skills required
+_Describe the background knowledge, technical skills, and tools that contributors should have to succeed on this project.
+Be specific about required vs. nice-to-have skills.
+This helps with project matching and onboarding._

-### Previous participation in other mentorship programs
+### Previous participation in mentorship programs

 _Has your project taken part in a similar program?
 Explain how this experience may influence the way you work with POSSEE interns._